Squid Game characters drawn from director's life

 Squid Game references several traumatising collective experiences that have shaped the psyche of modern South Koreans, including the 1997 Asian financial crisis and the 2009 layoffs at SsangYong Motor, both of which saw people take their own lives.

-Hwang wrote Squid Game about a decade ago, but said investors were reluctant and those who read the script told him it was "too absurd, weird, and unrealistic".
+He wrote Squid Game about a decade ago, but said investors were reluctant and those who read the script told him it was "too absurd, weird and unrealistic".

 But the rise of streaming services has made age-restricted materials more commercially viable than with cinema audiences, and he returned to the project at the prospect of working with Netflix.